ycen2111/ycen2111.github.io/source/_posts/2022-2023/Principle-of-Microelectronics.md

 OLED image sticking problem: Pixels used more become dimmer sooner. life time, image will tuen yellow or grey

 ![2-7-9.png](2-7-9.png)
+thermionic emission and tunning are two main electron/hole injection methode. thermionic emission:
+J is the emission current density,
+T is the temperature of the metal, k is the Boltzmann constant, and A is a parameter constant
 (?)

 OLED zero bias, no charge injection.A (very) small current can flow due to dissociation of photo-excited excitons.
 ![2-7-10.png](2-7-10.png)
+LEP: light-emitting polymer
+PEDOT: poly(3,4-ethylenedioxythiophene)
 threshold, OLED start to turn on, Thermionic emission allows carriers over the barriers to injection (mainly dependent on temperature)
 ![2-7-11.png](2-7-11.png)
 carrier injection, OLED under forward bias. current is limited by carrier injection and space charging